learnrelay/learnrelay/content/routes/react-router-relay.md

 > Note that the route can have parameters which will be passed down to the container and get combined with its fragment.

-Next, let's modify our `AddNew` and `PokemonPreview` components to redirect to the newly created routes whenever a user clicks on the "Add New" button or click on a Pokemon card.
+Next, let's modify our `AddNew` and `PokemonPreview` components to redirect to the newly created routes whenever a user clicks on the "Add New" button or on a Pokemon card.

 ```javascript
 // src/components/AddNew.js